Dai Li: Death

 Dai died in a plane crash on March 17, 1946.
 It was speculated that this may have been arranged by the Chinese Communist Party's intelligence and security chief, Kang Sheng, of the Central Social Affairs Department (SAD).
 Rumors circulated that the crash had been arranged by the American Office of Strategic Services (OSS) because of Dai's anti-Americanism, since it occurred on an American plane.

+Legacy

+Dai was later the namesake of the fictional Dai Li, the secret police of Ba Sing Se in the cartoon, Avatar: The Last Airbender.